Vendi Novelty Scores for Out-of-Distribution Detection: Introduction

 In this work, we introduce a new paradigm for post-hoc OOD detection based on diversity.
 We build on the Vendi Scores (VS), a family of similarity-based diversity metrics \citep{friedman2022vendi, pasarkar2023cousins}, and propose the Vendi Novelty Score (VNS).
-Rather than fitting a parametric likelihood model in feature space, VNS provides a non-parametric novelty score derived from the geometry of in-distribution representations.
-Specifically, VNS computes class-conditional novelty contributions and aggregates them using the model’s predicted class probabilities, as illustrated in Figure~\ref{fig:schematic}.
+Rather than approximating feature distributions, VNS quantifies novelty via a test sample's impact on representation diversity.
+Specifically, VNS computes class-conditional novelty contributions---as measured by the change in VS when the test sample is added to each training set class---and aggregates these contributions using the model’s predicted class probabilities.
+Figure~\ref{fig:schematic} provides an illustration.

 VNS offers an efficient way to evaluate sample novelty and incorporates both local and global novelty signals.
 We provide a series of approximations that allow VNS to scale linearly with the data dimension and number of classes.
 We demonstrate the effectiveness of VNS across various OOD benchmarks spanning several datasets (CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, ImageNet-1K \citep{deng2009imagenet}) and multiple network architectures (ResNet \citep{he2016deep}, ViT \citep{dosovitskiy2020image}, Swin-T \citep{liu2021swin}).
-Our approach consistently achieves state-of-the-art detection performance, even when given access to only 1\% of the training data.
+Our approach often achieves state-of-the-art detection performance, even when given access to only 1\% of the training data.
 We also provide insights into the accuracy and efficiency of VNS theoretically and through various ablation studies.